Sanofi (NYSE:SNY) vs. AstraZeneca (OTCMKTS:AZNCF) Head to Head Analysis

 Dividends

+Sanofi pays an annual dividend of $1.37 per share and has a dividend yield of 2.5%.
 AstraZeneca pays an annual dividend of $2.80 per share and has a dividend yield of 2.0%.
-Sanofi pays an annual dividend of $1.37 per share and has a dividend yield of 2.5%.
+Sanofi pays out 48.4% of its earnings in the form of a dividend.
 AstraZeneca pays out 343.1% of its earnings in the form of a dividend, suggesting it may not have sufficient earnings to cover its dividend payment in the future.
-Sanofi pays out 48.4% of its earnings in the form of a dividend.
-Sanofi has raised its dividend for 1 consecutive years.
+Sanofi has increased its dividend for 1 consecutive years.
 Sanofi is clearly the better dividend stock, given its higher yield and longer track record of dividend growth.

-40.9% of AstraZeneca shares are owned by institutional investors.
-Comparatively, 10.0% of Sanofi shares are owned by institutional investors.
-1.0% of Sanofi shares are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Summary